 At its most functional, this view of ICT use might be described as being 'bolted on' to existing practice.
 A number of instances where ICT was being used in this fashion were observed, generally serving as a substitute for a more traditional method without adding greatly to the process.
-An example of this approach included the use of a word processor for the copying out of hand-written text.
+Examples of this approach included the use of a word processor for the copying out of hand-written text, or the kind of random searching of the Internet referred to earlier, where a textbook or CD-ROM might have been a perfectly adequate source of information.

 Teachers sometimes justified this kind of use in terms of developing ICT skills, but even where this did occur, it was often incidental rather than planned, and did not necessarily extend pupils' understanding or capabilities.